-Also known as: Breast removal surgery, Subcutaneous mastectomy, Total mastectomy, Simple mastectomy or Modified radical mastectomy
+Also known as: Breast removal surgery, Subcutaneous mastectomy, Nipple sparing mastectomy, Total mastectomy, Skin sparing mastectomy, Simple mastectomy, Modified radical mastectomy or Breast cancer - mastectomy

-- For a total or simple mastectomy, the surgeon cuts breast tissue free from the skin and muscle and removes it.
-The nipple and the areola are also removed.
-The surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.
+- Total or simple mastectomy: The surgeon removes the entire breast along with the nipple and areola.
+If you have cancer, the surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.

 - Shoulder pain and stiffness.
 You may also feel pins and needles where the breast used to be and underneath the arm.

 - Swelling of the arm and or breast (called lymphedema) on the same side as the breast that is removed.
 This swelling is not common, but it can be an ongoing problem.

 - Damage to nerves that go to the muscles of the arm, back, and chest wall.

 - You are taking any drugs or herbs or supplements you bought without a prescription